azjimbo/splunk_questions/README.md

 Originally intended to test various LLMs innate ability to generate Splunk queries.
 But there might be other use cases.

+##Creation
+Generated using Sonnet 5 on August 28th 2026
+-The Prompt:
+Using the pdf manual here: splunkSearchManual.pdf (local file name for the Aug 16th 2026 version 10.4.0) create 2500 multiple choice questions (four options for each question, A-D) based on the material in this document.
+Distribute the questions proportionally across topics based on the size of the topic in the manual.
+Ensure the output does not have answer length bias and the correct answer choice is dispersed across the four options.
+Output the questions in a json report in the same directory.
+Review the questions once complete and ensure there are no ambiguous questions and that all questions can be answered by a human or machine.
+Last, create a second document that provides statistics about the questions just created broken down by topic.

 ## Files

 | File | Description |